rmit-teamPi/projectpi_documentation/Portfolio/Architecture.rst

 Flexibility
 -----------
 By utilising a central device for communications, a star network can easily be expanded to support additional nodes without affecting the entire network.
+The cluster can be expanded to accommodate as many nodes as required.
+However, in order to reduce the master pi's overhead, it is recommended that there be a 1:20 ratio between the master and slaves.
 Furthermore nodes can be removed at any time, if servicing is required.

 Redundancy
 ----------